 This worked well and gave them another reason to just behave and get through our shopping trip.
 They knew that something fun was waiting for them at home.

-If you don’t have this at your store, ask your child to find letters or prices or other things in the store.
+If you don’t have this at your store, ask your child to find letters, colors or prices or other things in the store.
 This gives them a job to do and something on which to focus while you get the shopping done.

-11. Make it a chance to learn some math.
 As my kids have gotten older, I have allowed them to learn to compare prices.
 I make it easy as we compare like size products.
 They have to look at the prices on the shelf to determine which costs less.
-This is just another way for them to think they are having some fun into another way to learn.
+This is just another way for them to think they are having some fun in another way to learn.